silky/silky.github.com/src/posts/2015-05-29-fresh-prince-of-bell-pair.md

 > and i'd like to take a minute, just sit right there

-> and i'll tell you how i became the prince, of the state called bell pair.
+> and i'll tell you how i became the prince, of the state called [bell pair](http://en.wikipedia.org/wiki/Bell_state)

 > in programming languages, born and raised,
 >    on the computer, was where i spent most of my days